 “Technology still gets it wrong often and even some of the greatest household names in the online recruitment space have delivered highly inaccurate candidate and job matches.”

-AI is being used during the interview process to watch facial and eye movements, body language, speech cadence, and voice quality . . . all to assess honesty, emotions and personality-fit.
+But AI in job search goes beyond resume assessment and candidate matching.
+It’s been used in the interview process for several years, to watch facial and eye movements, body language, speech cadence, and voice quality . . . all to assess honesty, emotions and personality-fit.

 “For one thing, it’s a little creepy.
 Are job candidates told that their facial expressions will be analyzed by algorithm?
 It doesn’t seem to me there’s any legal obligation to tell them.

 Second, our moods are a very changeable thing, and some of those changes may or may not have anything to do with a job we’re applying for.